Santiago8888/Medium/Software-Pathology.md

 The circulatory system is immpresive in it's own right: it stretches more than 66,000 thousand miles, each cell carries more than 1 million molecules of blood and the heart pumps on average 2.5 billion times during a human life [1].

+Speaking of the heart, software systems also have one: the database.
+How data is queried and fetched is the first step of determining the health of a the Software's circulatory system.

+A software consultant can start by mapping how data is flowing to find the potential causes of technical debt.

 #### 3.6 A surprinsingly big number of diseases are attributed to genes.